Proctor Approval Form – for having a proctored exam off-campus at a testing center. Proctor Approval Form (Word)

-A detailed list of ways to deter student dishonesty in online courses
+Academic Integrity: A detailed list of ways to deter student dishonesty in online courses – Deterring Dishonesty in Coursework (PDF)

-Online faculty members are required to take a two-week online training through Quality Matters.
-Below is information about the two courses.
+Online faculty members are required to take an online training through Quality Matters.
+Below is information about the two courses options.
+They are both 100% online and two weeks in length.
 Contact Dr. Andrew Simoncelli if you are interested in taking one of them.

 Designing Your Online Course (DYOC)